swharden/Microscopy/two-photon/documentation/ni-rtsi-setup/readme.md

 * This error was fixed by performing the sequence of events above.
 * However, there is a new `NI PCI-6713`, probably for the uncaging laser.
-* We identified the newer one as having a higher device ID.
+* We identified the newer one as having a _lower_ device ID.
 We renamed that one to `Dev4`